michaelnguyen-creative/address-classifier-demo/literature_reviews/revised_literature_review.md

-Perfect — let’s go with **Option A**: I’ll directly weave the refined corrections (with recent references) into your original document, so you end up with a clean, citation-supported text.

-Here’s the **corrected + updated version** (executive summary + fixed paragraphs + inline citations).

----

 # Executive Summary (Corrected, 2016–2025 evidence-based)

 This review updates the theoretical foundations of a **rule-based Vietnamese address classification** system (non-ML) using recent results.
 Core conclusions: